Home » List of Email Greetings and Closings and Their Importance

 I have an article on my website for your review titled Email Sign-Off Considerations that you may find helpful.
 The article includes a healthy list of suggestions you can use.

-As far as greetings, Hi, Hello, Howdy, G’Day, and Dear, that covers it all.
+Regarding greetings, Hi, Hello, Howdy, G’Day, and Dear, cover it all.
 Just be sure to use what matches your personality, intent, tone, and formality of the email.
-By including a greeting you don’t appear bossy or terse.
+By including a greeting, you don’t appear bossy or terse.

 Just like you, many wonder why how you choose to open or close your emails is worth consideration.
 That answer is easy — because it makes a huge difference.